You’ve surely come across countless Black Friday marketing strategies before you got here.

 The “early access” list includes subscribers who will get the first access to your Black Friday deals via emails.
 To get as many emails as possible, start building the list a few weeks before with a special popup campaign.

-That email popup would build anticipation by promising early access to deals, discounts, etc.—like this one below 👇
+That email popup would build anticipation by giving early access to deals, discounts, etc.—like this one below 👇

 When Black Friday is close, you can send a special email to those who subscribed.
 There, include a discount code and a link to the early access deals.
 Or you can give them some exclusive discounts—up to you.